andreapassini/Emotions_System/README.md

 # AI4Vid_Project

-Esplorare il capitolo 5.5 e 5.6 del libro, su Fuzzy Logic e Markov System.
+Esploration of chapters 5.5 e 5.6 of Millingotn's book, on Fuzzy Logic e Markov System.

-In un ambiente 3D, degli agenti hanno il compito di individuare e distruggere un target.
-Nella mappa sono situate delle basi in cui gli agenti possono curarsi.

-Comportamento agenti su Livelli:
+In a 3D environment, 2 groups of agents have to fioght each other.
+Each with a base where they can get healed.

+Agent's Beahviour on Multiple Levels:

-1 - Emozioni ( FSM )
+1 - Emotions ( FSM )

-2 - Comportamento in quell'emozione ( DT )
+2 - Behaviour while feelin that emotion ( DT )

-3 - Descrizione azione ( BT )
+3 - Action descriprion ( BT )

 Pathfindong: NavMesh

-## Livello 1 - Emozioni:
+## Livello 1 - Emotions:

+The emotion is represented by a single value: emotionsValue.
+Its different value will determined the emotion that the agent is feeling.

 FSM

 States:

-  Rage
+  InRage
   Brave
   Normal
-  Suspicious
-  Fear

-Transitions:
+  Shy
+  Scared

+Increment EmotionValue:

   Markov System

-  Condizione:

-  Le emozioni sono descritte da una singola variabile (emotionsValue) incrementata o decrementata a seconda degli eventi, con un DT.
+Emotion Evaluation:

   Fuzzy Logic:

-  Membership degree, ricavata dal valore della variabile emotionsValue
+  emotionsValue is used as a membership degree and feed to a probabilistic evaluator.

-## Livello 2 - Comportamento delle singole emozioni:
+## Lv2 2 - Behaviour while feelin that emotion :

 DT

-Uno per ogni stato della FSM - Emotions
+One for each FSM States - Emotions

-### Rage
+### InRage

 ![DTRage](https://user-images.githubusercontent.com/71270277/147860208-3a22f81c-1b0a-4faf-9176-a7a048dd8c12.png)